HTTP-RPC/Kilo/README.md

 List<Map<String, Object>> months = jsonDecoder.read(inputStream);
 ```

 `CSVEncoder` could then be used to export the results as CSV.
-The string values passed to the encoder's constructor represent the columns in the output document (and the map keys to which the columns correspond):
+The string values passed to the encoder's constructor represent the columns in the output document (as well as the map keys to which the columns correspond):

 ```
 CSVEncoder csvEncoder = new CSVEncoder(Arrays.asList("name", "days"));